mypratyush4565/hackathon/README.md

 4. Evidence coverage adequacy

 All final determinations remain entirely human.
 VeriCourt does not reconstruct events, claim certainty, or replace judicial reasoning.

+## **Improvements in Round 2:-**

+1. Multi-Evidence Corroboration:

+-> Cross-verify multiple related evidence files (e.g., CCTV + dashcam + mobile video of the same event).

+-> Show a consistency report highlighting mismatches or confirmed matches.

+2. Chain-of-Custody Tracking

+-> Maintain a timeline of every action on each evidence (uploaded, verified, accessed, shared).

+-> Use timestamps + user IDs to show audit trail.

+-> Can be stored in a small database like SQLite.

+3. Secure User Authentication

+-> Allow judges, police, or admin roles to log in.

+-> Only registered users can upload/verify.

+-> Can integrate JWT or session-based authentication.

+4. Enhanced Pre-Entry Risk Assessment

+-> Include more factors for risk:

+->  File source reliability

+-> Upload time (recent or delayed)

+-> File format and metadata

+-> Assign dynamic risk score (Low / Medium / High / Critical).

+5. File Metadata Extraction

+-> Extract metadata like: Camera type, timestamp, GPS coordinates (if available)

+6. Download / Print Evidence Report

+-> Allow users to download a PDF certificate of evidence integrity, including hash, risk, source, and timestamp.